 What is lacrosse?

 For many families, lacrosse is still unfamiliar territory.
 The basic definition: lacrosse is a team sport played with a lacrosse stick and a lacrosse ball.
 Players use the head of the lacrosse stick to carry, pass, catch, and shoot the ball into the goal.
 The USLacrosse website has a history of the sport article, a Lacrosse 101 video, as well as rule books for the girls and boys programs.

 When does the lacrosse season start?

 Lacrosse is a spring sport.
 Practices may start in mid-March depending on the age group, level of play, and indoor availability.
 Outdoor practices typically begin April 1st, weather permitting.
-Games start in mid-April and run through the second week of June.
+Games start in mid-April and run through the third week of June.
 Games are played against other programs across Rhode Island and are scheduled on Saturday mornings.
 As a spring sport, lacrosse season runs through Mother’s Day, Memorial Day, and Father’s Day.
 There WILL be games on holiday weekends.

 At what age can my player begin playing lacrosse?